regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    Yes, add even MORE tests.
-    And do coverage, so you know how many lines of code you are testing.
+    But it is very good to cover a line, because lines that aren't covered may contain hidden Python 2 code.

     What percentage of test coverage you want is really a matter of opinion.
-    But it is very good to cover a line, because lines that aren't covered may contain hidden Python 2 code.

     100% is awesome, but is likely practically unobtainable.
     90-95% would be my target.
 You can bridge the gap somewhat by carefully reading all non-covered lines and looking for Python 2 syntax